loganintech/render-region-forcefield/README.md

 # Particle size (0.5-2.0 recommended)
 particle-size: 1.0

+# Block rendering settings
+# Whether to render actual blocks (glass panes) in addition to particles
+render-blocks: true

+# Distance between blocks (in blocks)
+block-spacing: 1.0

+# Block material to use (e.g., PURPLE_STAINED_GLASS_PANE, BARRIER, GLASS)
+block-material: PURPLE_STAINED_GLASS_PANE
 ```

 ## Performance Tips

 - Reduce `max-render-distance` for servers with many regions
 - Increase `particle-spacing` to reduce particle count
+- Increase `block-spacing` to reduce block count
+- Set `render-blocks: false` to disable glass panes and only use particles
 - Set `render-walls: false` to only show edges
 - Increase `update-interval-ticks` if you don't need real-time updates
+- Use `BARRIER` blocks instead of glass panes (less visible but lighter)

 ## Troubleshooting